hphelion/documentation/network.getting.started.md

 For more information on modifying the default network and creating additional networks, see either [HP Helion Public Cloud Networking: Quick start guide](/compute/network-quick-start/) or [Getting Started Guide](https://community.hpcloud.com/article/getting-started-guide) in the HP Helion Public Cloud community.

-## Accessing the HP Helion Public Cloud Networking Service ##
+## Accessing the Networking service ##

-There are a  number of tools that you can use to access and manage the HP Helion Public Cloud Networking Service.
+There are a  number of tools that you can use to access and manage the Networking service.

 ###Using the console to access Networking### {#console}

-You can use the HP Helion Public Cloud console to access HP Helion Public Cloud Networking Service.
-For more information on using the HP Helion Public Cloud console, see [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole).
+You can use the HP Helion Public Cloud console to access the Networking service.
+For more information on using the console, see [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole).

 ###Using the API to access Networking### {#API}

-You can use a low level, raw REST API to access HP Helion Public Cloud compute.
-For more information on using the HP Helion Public Cloud Networking API, see [HP Helion Public Cloud Networking API Specifications](/api/v13/networking).
+You can use a low level, raw REST API to access Compute services.
+For more information on using the Networking API, see [HP Helion Public Cloud Networking API Specifications](/api/v13/networking).

 ###Using the CLI### {#cli}

-You can use any of several command-line interface software to access HP Helion Public Cloud compute.
-For more information on using the HP Helion Public Cloud Networking API, see [HP Helion Public Cloud CLI](/cli/).
+You can use any of several command-line interface software to access Compute services.
+For more information on using the Networking CLI, see [HP Helion Public Cloud CLI](/cli/).

 ###Using language bindings### {#bindings}

-You can use any of several language bindings to access HP Helion Public Cloud compute.
-For more information on using the HP Helion Public Cloud Networking API, see [HP Helion Public Cloud binding support](/bindings/).
+You can use any of several language bindings to access Compute services.
+For more information on using the Networking bindings, see [HP Helion Public Cloud binding support](/bindings/).

-##Using VPN with the Networking Service## {#vpn}
+##Using VPN with the Networking service## {#vpn}

-With HP Helion Public Cloud Networking you can set up an IPsec, or site-to-site, VPN connecting your external network directly to your HP Helion Public Cloud virtual network.
+With the Networking service you can set up an IPsec, or site-to-site, VPN connecting your external network directly to your HP Helion Public Cloud virtual network.

 For VPN site-to-site connectivity, you will need to modify either the provided default network configuration or create your own network, subnet, router and ports.

-For more information on using VPN with HP Helion Public Cloud Networking, see [HP Helion Public Cloud Networking: VPN setup quick start guide](/compute/vpn-quickstart).
+For more information on using VPN with Networking, see [HP Helion Public Cloud Networking: VPN setup quick start guide](/compute/vpn-quickstart).

-##Using Security Groups with the Networking Service## {#security}
+##Using Security Groups with the Networking service## {#security}

 Security Groups are a feature of HP Helion Public Cloud Networking and are fully supported by the Networking API.

 Security groups define conditions such as which ports, protocols, and IP addresses the remote virtual machine can open.
-HP Helion Public Cloud Networking provides the security group rules, which are the conditions and restrictions under which the security group operates, for example, the protocols and ports for that group.
+The Networking service provides the security group rules, which are the conditions and restrictions under which the security group operates, for example, the protocols and ports for that group.

 Default rules allow: